 New Orleans’ Treme’ neighborhood was a haven for free people of color, Haitian immigrants, and white New Orleanians since the end of the 18th century.
-The racially mixed neighborhood, situated on the north (lake) side of the French Quarter, was bounded by Rampart Street on the south, Canal Street to the west, Esplanade on the east, and Broad Street on the north.
-Before there was “Treme’,” the HBO television series set in post-Katrina New Orleans and celebrating the food and music of New Orleans, there was Treme’, a vibrant and intellectually advanced community where Creole artists, musicians, tradespeople, and writers spoke French and congregated in Congo Square, now Louis Armstrong Park.
+The racially mixed neighborhood, situated on the north (lake) side of the French Quarter (13 min from our Garden District BnB, was bounded by Rampart Street on the south, Canal Street to the west, Esplanade on the east, and Broad Street on the north.
+Before there was “Treme’,” the HBO television series set in post-Katrina and celebrating the food and music of the city, there was Treme’, a vibrant and intellectually advanced community where Creole artists, musicians, tradespeople, and writers spoke French and congregated in Congo Square, now Louis Armstrong Park.
 This is where jazz began, folks.
-In recent times, the neighborhood contributed to New Orleans jazz by producing Kermit Ruffins, the drummer Shannon Powell, and the Treme’ Brass Band, who still perform at clubs in the area.
+In recent times, the neighborhood contributed to jazz by producing Kermit Ruffins, the drummer Shannon Powell, and the Treme’ Brass Band, who still perform at clubs in the area.

 So come early, enjoy the food and music, and get down –down in the Treme’!